Joint credit cards

 As a primary cardholder, you:

-If you’re an additional cardholder or authorized user on a credit card, you get a credit card that is linked to the primary cardholder’s account.
+You may be an additional cardholder or authorized user on a credit card.
+In that case, you get a credit card that links to the primary cardholder’s account.
 This card allows you to make purchases and use the account like the primary cardholder.
 Some credit card issuers will allow an authorized user to be under the age of majority.
-Contact them to see if you’re eligible to be added as an additional cardholder or authorized user.
+Contact them to see if they can add you as an additional cardholder or authorized user.

 If you’re an additional cardholder, keep in mind: